 We aim to empower consumers to make good choices about products and services.
-As a peak body, ACCAN will activate its broad and diverse membership base to campaign to get a better deal for all communications consumers.
+As a peak body, ACCAN will represent the views of its broad and diverse membership base to policy makers, government and industry to get a better outcome for all communications consumers.
 Member groups include community legal centres, disability advocates, indigenous organisations, financial counsellors, regional organisations, farmers’ federations, parents groups, seniors organisations and other individual members.

 The operation of ACCAN is made possible by funding provided by the Commonwealth of Australia under section 593 of the Telecommunications Act 1997.
 This funding is recovered from charges on telecommunications carriers.